Ace-c/Minimal-Arch-Installation/README.md

 locale-gen
 ```

-- Add Language to locale.conf
+- Add Language to locale.conf(set acc. to your region).
 ```
 echo "LANG=en_IN.UTF-8" > /etc/locale.conf
 ```